 Extreme agitation or aggression

-*Research shows that although antipsychotic medications are often used to sedate patients with schizophrenia or other psychiatric symptoms, they introduce the risk of developing tardive dyskinesia, often irreversible.
+*Research shows that although antipsychotic medications are often used to sedate patients with schizophrenia, mania, rage, or other psychiatric symptoms, they introduce the risk of developing tardive dyskinesia, an often irreversible drug-induced condition that may occur even after short term use.1,7,8,9

 Haldol (Haloperidol) Alternative Names and Slang